More than 31,000 Dubuque County residents have been fully vaccinated against COVID-19.

-Each day, the Telegraph Herald is recapping changes in local COVID-19 testing and recovery.
-Tuesday’s developments included:
+The Telegraph Herald is recapping changes in local COVID-19 testing and vaccination.
+Sunday’s developments included:

 A project to restore and renovate a crumbling Dubuque landmark has been delayed significantly by the COVID-19 pandemic.

 By Ana Martinez-Ortiz The distribution of the Johnson & Johnson COVID-19 vaccine, also stylized as the J&J vaccine, is temporarily on hold.
 The Centers for Disease Control and Prevention and the U.S. Food and Drug Administration are looking into reports of blood clots possibly caused by the vaccine.
 According to a statement released by the

 By Brian Lamb Brian Lamb is Global Head of Diversity & Inclusion at JPMorgan Chase & Co.
 The past year has been one of the most tumultuous chapters in recent history for Black Americans, with numerous reminders that systemic racism brings devastating consequences for individuals, families and communities.
 The COVID-19 pandemic is tearing through Black

 Making it Plain Calling all Sisters to a Conversation on COVID-19 and the Vaccines Join the online town hall meeting here.
 The post Town Hall Event Calling on Sorority Sisters to Join the Vaccine Conversation on Monday April 19 appeared first on Milwaukee Courier Weekly Newspaper.

 The post Saving Your Legacy Shouldn’t Cost You A Thing – Get the COVID Vaccine for Free appeared first on Milwaukee Courier Weekly Newspaper.